-The minimum wage in Canada varies by the province and territory you reside in.
-Each jurisdication has its own labour laws that determine the minimum pay workers receive, employee rights and working conditions, minimum age to work, overtime rules, trade unions, and more.
+The minimum wage in Canada varies by province and territory you reside in.
+Each jurisdiction has its own labour laws that determine the minimum pay workers receive, employee rights and working conditions, the minimum age to work, overtime rules, trade unions, and more.

 The minimum wage is the lowest hourly pay an employer can legally pay an employee whether they work part-time or full-time.

 Minimum wage rates and legislation were first established in Manitoba and British Columbia in 1918.
 Ontario, Saskatchewan, Quebec, and Nova Scotia followed suit in 1920.